seanbyrne88/RustPlugins/src/RustPlugins/RustNotifications/README.md

 - PlayerDisconnectedMessageTemplate: Template message to display on player disconnections.

 - NotificationCooldownInSeconds: Time to wait between base attacked notifications.
 This is on a per player basis.
 Meaning if two players have their bases attacked inside the cooldown period, they will both receive messages.

+- ThresholdPercentageHealthRemaining: Threshold to only send notifications when the hit entity's pecentage health remaining is less than this value.
+Defaults to 100.
+E.G. If it's set to 50, only hit entities with 50% or less health remaining will trigger this alert.

 ServerConfig is more limited right now as there already plugins out there to notify the server when a player connects/disconnects.